-The maximum speed of any participant must not exceed 60mph.
-The speed of the parade will be dictated by the Clerk of the Course, who will take into consideration the circuit, conditions and machinery, and will be controlled by Pace Cars.
-The Parade will not exceed 60mph at any time.
-No participant is allowed to overtake a pace car.
+The average speed of the participants must not exceed 60mph.
+The speed of the parade will be dictated by the Clerk of the Course, who will take into consideration the circuit, conditions and machinery, and will be controlled by Pace Cars or Travelling Marshals.
+No participant is allowed to overtake a pace car or Travelling Marshal.

-11. Number of riders permitted
+Number of riders permitted 11.

-Parades containing 60 or less riders will be controlled by two pace cars, one at the front and one at the rear.
-Parades containing over 60 riders are permitted, but will be controlled by one extra pace car for each additional block of up to 60 riders.
+Parades containing 60 or less riders will be controlled by two pace cars/travelling marshals, one at the front and one at the rear.
+Parades containing over 60 riders are permitted, but will be controlled by one extra pace car/travelling marshals for each additional block of up to 60 riders.